What is the Cheapest Shipping Option?

 Another way to save money on shipping is to remove unnecessary packaging.
 For instance, let’s say you’re shipping a toy to a child for his or her birthday.

-Then you may have a lower shipping rate due to being able to use a smaller box.
+Then, you may have a lower shipping rate because you can use a smaller box.
 So remove unnecessary packaging when it helps you ship in a smaller container.

-We talked before about how the post office has flat rate shipping options.
-Flat rate shipping doesn’t always result in the lowest price, but it does on many occasions.
+We talked before about the post office’s flat-rate shipping options.
+Flat-rate shipping doesn’t always result in the lowest price, but it does on many occasions.

 Check with shipping carriers about flat rate shipping to see if it’s the best rate for your package.